-MVS reader Nathan sent me a finely detailed writeup on how to replace steering rack on an 850… and (probably) all Volvo P80 models.
+MVS reader Nathan sent me a finely detailed writeup on how to replace steering rack on an 850… and all Volvo P80 models.
 Volvo used two different racks, and you must replace your rack with the same rack.
 That means you must check that part numbers match.

 How to change a power steering rack on your 850